staging-951d-madcitymultimedia/postman-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 Other configuration options enable you to tailor the monitor to your specific API development workflow.
 You can also upload a data file with sets of values to use as variable inputs when running the monitor.

+> You can also schedule collection runs using the Collection Runner.
+Monitors are typically used to schedule runs when you want to set up alerts like triggering on-call upon failure.
+Choose the Collection Runner to schedule runs for automating API tests and other use cases.
+Learn more about [Scheduling collection runs](/docs/collections/running-collections/scheduling-collection-runs/).

 ## Contents

 * [Creating a collection-based monitor](#creating-a-collection-based-monitor)